 As a member of the Village of Tinley Park Complete Count Committee, the Tinley Park Public Library will have computers available to help residents complete the 2020 Census beginning April 2020.
 Participation in the 2020 United States Census is important, so it is crucial that everyone living in Tinley Park be accurately counted.
 Census results play a key role in determining how the federal government distributes more than $675 billion in funds to states, counties, and communities for schools, hospitals, roads, public works, and other vital programs.
 If everyone is not counted, we risk losing access to these government supports.
-Census results also affects redistricting and representation by determining how many seats Illinois has in the House of Representatives.
-If everyone is not accurately counted, Illinois stands to lose one or more these seats.
+Census results also affect redistricting and representation by determining how many seats Illinois has in the House of Representatives.
+If everyone is not accurately counted, Illinois stands to lose one or more of these seats.
 The importance of your participation in the 2020 Census cannot be overstated, so please make sure you are counted.

 What is the Census?

 The census is a survey conducted by the U.S. Census Bureau every 10 years.
 Not only is the census required by the Constitution, but it’s critically important to communities because census data is used to determine everything from representation in Congress to allocation of federal and state funds. $675 billion will be distributed annually for schools, roads and other public services, all based on census information.
 In addition, the demographic data are used by businesses to determine, for example, where to build new supermarkets, and by emergency responders to locate injured people after natural disasters.